 Everyone, to a certain extent, knows about Sega World's.
 How they were giant, sprawling arcade-come-indoor theme parks featuring Sega's biggest and most spectacular technology and games, that only now exist in Japan.

 One such example of Sega World, is the London location, once housed in Piccadilly Circus' Trocadero centre.
 The Trocadero overall is an oddity when it comes to central London tourist attractions, as it's and it has more than one link to gaming than Sega World.
 It also housed Funland- an arcade that meant a lot to some people.

 This article tells the full story of how it was once a entertainment centre full of the latest virtual reality experiences and arcade games, and how it fell from grace so rapidly.
 To do this I have scoured the internet for any relevant pictures and videos I can find of it.
 Hope you enjoy.

 Background history and early years

 First a bit of background history.
-I do realise that this is a blog about arcades and Sega but without this we'll be jumping into a building with no history or how it came to be in the first place.
+I do realise that this is a blog about arcades but without this we'd be jumping into a building with no history or how it came to be in the first place.

 Relaunch (1984 - 1995)